 Correlation of Global Health Security index and Joint External Evaluation score with Monkeypox cases and death

 Monkeypox is a zoonotic viral reemerged disease which already recorded 87,775 confirmed positive and 112 death cases.
-The Global Health Security Index (GHSI) and Joint External Evaluation (JEE) serve as tools to evaluate a country's health security and preparedness to prevent, detect, and respond to health threats, including the infectious disease monkeypox.
+The Global Health Security Index (GHSI) and Joint External Evaluation (JEE) are tools to evaluate a country's health security and preparedness to prevent, detect, and respond to health threats, including the monkeypox infectious disease.
 A high score on the GHSI and JEE suggests that a country has robust public health systems, which entail a range of institutional arrangements, policies, and activities that work together to protect the health of the population.
 The GHSI is an analytical tool designed to predict a country's capacity and risk based on its health security competence.
 It evaluates whether the 195 countries that have signed the Global Health Guidelines comply with 85 sub-indicators across six categories using data from publicly available sources (Johns Hopkins Center for Health Security, 2021).
 "On the other hand, The Joint External Evaluation (JEE) is an intricate and standardized tool aimed at comprehensively assessing a country's capacity to preempt, detect, and respond to public health threats.
 The JEE is conducted via a collaborative and multisectoral approach, with an inclusive range of stakeholders from across the government, private sector, civil society, and international organizations.
 The JEE process is meticulously designed to identify and evaluate a country's strengths and weaknesses in terms of health security preparedness, leveraging a prioritized action plan to address any identified gaps.

-This study is undertaken to analyze the correlation between the monkeypox Confirmed cases and deaths from the period dated 1 May 2022 to 15 March 2023 from all over the world.
-The study applied the correlation, and simple linear regression in models to analyze the correlation.
-To show the correlation, we also applied a correlation plot for all infected countries.
-The correlation coefficient/regression and p-value of the coefficient/regression model were calculated for all information.
+This study is undertaken to analyze the correlation between the monkeypox confirmed cases/deaths and GHSI/JEE from the period dated 1 May 2022 to 15 March 2023 from all over the world.
+The study applied correlation analysis, and simple linear regression analysis to identify the association.
+To show the relation in a graphical approach, we also showed some scatter plots for all infected countries.
+The correlation coefficient/regression and p-value of the coefficient/regression model were calculated for all relations.
 The model can be expressed as in Eq.
-(1) where are dependent (monkeypox) and independent (GHSI/JEE) variables,
+(1) where are dependent (monkeypox cases/deaths) and independent (GHSI/JEE) variables,

-Y = α + βX + ∈
+Y = α + βX + ∈ ……………………………………….
+(1)

-Where Y is the monkeypox, α is the intercept, β is the correlation coefficient/regression parameter as slope, X is the GHSI/JEE, and ∈ is the random error respectively.
+Where Y is the monkeypox cases/deaths, α is the intercept, β is the correlation coefficient/regression parameter as slope, X is the GHSI/JEE, and ∈ is the random error, respectively.
 Coefficients of association assume values ranging from negative correlations (−1) to uncorrelated (0) to positive correlations (+1).
-It’s denoted by r.
+Correlation coefficient denoted by r.